wubero/Guided-MT-Code2Vec/Resources/Architecture.md

 For these reasons using the permutation, chromosome was also not an option.
 Because of these issues, I decided to implement a simple custom genetic algorithm that could deal with variable chromosome length.

+# The genetic algorithm
+The genetic algorithm that I design first gets a baseline fitness by evaluating the fitness of an empty individual (no transformations).
+It then randomly creates an initial population with individuals of length 1 or 2.
+This initial population gets evaluated and then evolved with crossover, tournament selection and mutation.
+The mutation in this genetic algorithm does not only exist of mutating one gene of the individual but rather increases or decreases the length of the individual by adding or removing a random transformer.
+Both the tournament selection and crossover work as expected.
+The termination criteria for this genetic algorithm are based on the amount of generations that the best fitness hasn't improved, and a maximum amount of time that the program can take.

 ## Metrics
 The metrics this project uses are chosen to reflect the performance of the model.
 The following metrics are implemented in this project:
 1. MRR